Derek Chauvin Charges Elevated To Second-Degree Murder

-Minnesota Attorney General Keith Ellison has raised the charges against Minneapolis police officer, Derek Chauvin, from third-degree murder to second-degree murder for the death of George Floyd, according to NBC.
+Minnesota Attorney General Keith Ellison has raised the charges against Minneapolis police officer, Derek Chauvin, from third-degree murder to second-degree unintentional murder for the death of George Floyd, according to CBSN Minnesota.
+He still faces charges for second-degree manslaughter.

 Prior to the official announcement Wednesday afternoon, Minnesota Sen. Amy Klobuchar tweeted that the charges against Chauvin would be increased and that the three other officers involved in the incident would be charged as well.